 There will be occasions during the school year where parents or carers may wish to take photographs or make a recording of their child taking part in a school activity.
 These activities will include school assemblies, school performances, sports events, school outings and educational visits.
 This may sometimes mean that your child appears in photographs alongside other children.
-Those taking photographs or recordings must do so on the understanding that these will always be used appropriately and not posted on any social media sites and you may be asked to sign to this effect before using a camera.
+Parents taking photographs or recordings must do so on the understanding that these will always be used appropriately and not posted on any social media sites and you may be asked to sign to this effect before taking any photographs or recordings.